MoeRichert-USDA/scinet-geospatial-site/sn_collections/_events/2022-8-29-Geospatial-Workshop-2.md

 <br>
 {:.border-bottom}

+With only one hour, we are limited in how many geospatial basics we can cover.
+Since this workshop is geared towards addressing computationally expensive geospatial analyses, we will prioritize content relevant to that topic to provide foundation for the tutorials in upcoming sessions.
+Please see the links listed in Session 11 for additional geospatila training opportunities.

-* Categorize geospatial data as raster or vector
+* Classify geospatial data as raster or vector
+* Recognize geospatial operations that can be computationally expensive
 * Identify if a geospatial operation has:
   * many independent tasks
   * some locally-dependent tasks